Beinn Alligin

 View more information about routes on Beinn Alligin

-Privately Guided from £245
+Privately Guided from £260

 We offer a private guiding service based in the North West of Scotland.
-Priding ourselves on our local knowledge, experienced guides can help you achieve your mountaineering goals on this fantastic hill.
-Our guides will be able to help you tackle the famous ‘Horns of Aligin’ or take in one of the lesser travelled scrambles to the summit.
+Priding ourselves on our local knowledge, our experienced guides can help you achieve your mountaineering goals on this fantastic hill.
+Our guides will be able to help you tackle the famous ‘Horns of Alligin’ or take in one of the lesser travelled scrambles to the summit.
 Whatever your aims we’ll be happy to help.

 To find out more see our ratios and pricing information